 Tools For Making Pizza Dough At Home

-I have found that a plastic sealable container like the one below works perfectly when making a poolish.
+I have found that a plastic sealable container works perfectly when making a poolish.
 It's a perfect size (44 oz.), it has its own lid, and the poolish slides out easily when ready to use it.

 If you need some inspiration on setting up the perfect baking station in your kitchen, check out this guide for some handy tips and ideas!